hms-dbmi/dseqr/README.md

 bamtofastq P4_Normal_possorted_genome_bam.bam.1 ./fastqs
 ```

-Run the app again, create a new single-cell dataset, and select the folder with the downloaded fastq files.
+Run the app again, create a new single-cell dataset, and select the folder with the converted fastq files.

 ## Adding bulk datasets